eosnetworkfoundation/eosio.yield-contracts/contracts/eosio.yield/README.md

 ## ACTION `rewardslog`

-> When rewards are allocated from report generation
+> Generates a log when rewards are generated from reports.

 - **authority**: `get_self()`